How to Write Beautiful Bride Vows with Real Video Examples

 • Even without a long speech, she expresses depth — a mix of gratitude, admiration, and joy.

-Funny & Heartfelt Bride Vows That Feel Completely Real
+Funny & Heartfelt Bride Vows (Why This Works)

 Jasmine’s wedding vows to Michael are a great example of how humour and emotion can work together seamlessly.
 Shared during their ceremony at the Glass Chapel at InterContinental Sanctuary Cove on the Gold Coast, her vows move naturally from laughter to tears.